How to Make Money on YouTube in 2026: Complete Monetization Guide

 Viewers can send paid messages during live streams (Super Chat), send animated stickers (Super Stickers), or tip on any video (Super Thanks).
 YouTube takes 30% of these payments.

 Best for: Creators who live stream regularly or have highly engaged audiences.
 Some gaming and music creators earn more from Super Chats than from ads, especially during live events.
 Super Thanks is underrated — it lets any viewer tip on any video, not just live streams.
+Direct audience support deserves its own look — fan funding with Super Thanks and Super Chat is one of the highest-margin revenue streams available.

 Typical rates: $20-50 per 1,000 views is a common starting point.
 A video averaging 50,000 views might command $1,000-2,500 per sponsorship.
 In high-value niches (finance, B2B, SaaS), rates can be significantly higher.
 Sponsorship income often exceeds ad revenue by 3-10x for the same video.